polakowo/textai/RedditTitles/README.md

-### Generating fake Reddit titles
+### RedditTitles

-In this project, I fine-tuned transformers on Reddit titles to produce new, creative ones.
+In this project, GPT-2 was fine-tuned on Reddit titles to produce new, creative ones.

 Tags: Reddit, Text Generation, Python, GPT-2, Google Colab, Docker, App